Peakboard/peakboard.github.io/content/_data_sources/OPCUA/en-opc-ua.md

 The Title, Namespace and Identifier of a node can be edited.
 Namespace and Identifier can be scripted.
 This script will be executed only once, when subscribing to the OPC UA server on startup.

-If a connection to the server is possible, the “Fetch Node Info” button can be used, to read additional node information (node class, data type, …) from the server.
+If a connection to the server is possible, the [Fetch Node Info] button can be used, to read additional node information (node class, data type, …) from the server.

 Node classes:
-Variable: Has a value which will be read from the server.
+* **Variable**: Has a value which will be read from the server.
-Object: Has events, which can be subscribed to, from the “Edit OPC UA Subscription Item” dialog.
-Subscribing to events can be done using the “Add” button under the “Event Filter” table (a server connection is necessary).
+* **Object**: Has events, which can be subscribed to, from the [Edit OPC UA Subscription Item] dialog.
+Subscribing to events can be done using the [Add] button under the [Event Filter] table (a server connection is necessary).

 Enable the listener to check if all subscriptions are defined properly.
 The listener works the same as the data source in the visualization later on.